 In spring 2019, our friends from ILGA-Europe just started a new blog concerning the important Coman case judgment at the European Court of Justice in Luxembourg (June 2018).
 You will find very useful information about your freedom of movement and how to start a complaint whenever you face difficulties.
 NELFA is monitoring the legal situation in Europe – so please, keep us in Cc (firstname.lastname@example.org)!

 NELFA supports several interventions at the European Court of Human Rights in Strasbourg.
 In July 2019, we contributed to written comments in A.D.-K. and Others v.
 Poland.
 The document was elaborated by Professor Robert Wintemute.
 It’s about the recognition of a British birth certificate (stating two mothers) in Poland.
 Furthermore, NELFA and other NGOs (led by the Helsinki Foundation for Human Rights) submitted a joint amicus curiae brief in a case concerning the citizenship for children of a gay couple (Schlittner-Hay v.
 Poland).
 And finally, ILGA-Europe and others like NELFA sent third party interventions in A.S. v.
 Poland (later withdrawn) and X. v.
 Poland.
 In both cases, mothers lost their custody rights because of their lesbian relationships.
-Read more here. (photo: www.camebridgeblog.org)
+Read more here.
+In 2020, NELFA joined i.e. a third party intervention for Buhuceanu and Ciobotaru vs. Romania (and 12 other applicants).
+It’s about the denied right of same-sex couples to enter a civil partnership. (photo: www.camebridgeblog.org)

 In July 2019, NELFA has started its legal support group.
 This is mainly a mailing list of activists, legal experts and LGBTIQ* family lawyers.
 Whenever rainbow families face legal difficulties, we will be able to contact high-level insiders.
 Just write us: email@example.com.
 By the way: NELFA works closely together with Euro FLI, a network of LGBTIQ* family lawyers.
 Read the press release here.